 #3:I DON’T WANT TO BE SEEN AS SOMEONE WHO HAS TO ADVERTISE TO GET WORK SO I DONT NEED A PERSONAL BRAND.

 Lawyers in general aren’t typically big on promoting themselves.
-Article 62 of the internal regulation of the Cameroon bar association (12 Apr 2005) regulates ways lawyers promote their services in Cameroon and this has meant the profession has kept its distance from advertising – so many lawyers have drawn the conclusion that it’s safer not to market yourself at all.
+Article 62 of the internal regulation of the Cameroon bar association (12 Apr 2005) regulates ways lawyers promote their services in Cameroon.
+This has meant the profession has kept its distance from advertising – so many lawyers have drawn the conclusion that it’s safer not to market yourself at all.
 Let us clarify one thing: personal branding and advertising are not the same thing.

 #4: I’VE GOT MORE THAN ENOUGH WORK.
 I DON’T HAVE TIME TO BUILD A PERSONAL BRAND AS A LAWYER.